 Rigid links

-Rigid links position
+Rigid link position

 Loading on rigid links